Stephanie-hezekiah/LITA-CAPSTONE-PROJECT/README.md

 ORDER BY
     month;

-SELECT TOP 5 OrderId, Region, SUM(Sales) AS total_purchase_amount
-FROM [dbo].[LITA Capstone Dataset for sales]
+-------- find the top 5 customers by total purchase amount------- SELECT TOP 5 OrderId, Region, SUM(Sales) AS total_purchase_amount FROM [dbo].[LITA Capstone Dataset for sales]
 GROUP BY OrderId,
 Region
 ORDER BY SUM(Sales) DESC;

-WITH SalesByRegion AS (
+ -------calculate the percentage of total sales contributed by each region------ WITH SalesByRegion AS (
     SELECT
         Region,